 About the Olive Tree Lady, Lorine McGinnis Schulze

-I was born and raised in a small town in Southern Ontario, the youngest of four children of an Army Lieutenant and his wife.
+I was born and raised in a small town in Ontario, the youngest of four children of an Army Lieutenant and his wife.
 My father encouraged me in the the pursuit of our family lines at a very young age, and when he died shortly after my 14th birthday, I decided to research our family in his memory.
 It became a life-long passion.

 Working With Troubled Teens